ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 - Make sure you have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration/){: external}.

-- Provision an instance of {{site.data.keyword.wca_short}} through the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external} or by working with an IBM sales representative.
+- Provision an instance of {{site.data.keyword.wca_short}} from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external} or by working with an IBM sales representative.
 Your cloud administrator can provision an instance for your company.

 - Not all features apply to every pricing plan.
 For more information about your pricing plan, see the [{{site.data.keyword.wca_full_notm}} catalog page](https://cloud.ibm.com/catalog/services/ibm-watsonx-code-assistant){: external}.